 Think of a variable as being like an actor that comes on stage and introduces their character.
-Over the course of the play, their character may change but they don't need to introduce themselves again - like a variable, they've already been declared.
+Over the course of the play, their character may change but the actor doesn't need to introduce themselves again — like a variable, they've already been declared.
 We'd be pretty annoyed if they introduced themselves again every time they came out.

 Let's take another look at the example above:

 If we look at this from the perspective of using variables in math class in school, this would be mathematically impossible.
 But things are a little different in programming and this is one of those things that takes a little getting used to.
 When we modify a variable, we usually want to take the old value of the variable, make a change to it, and then have the variable be equal to the new value.

 This is called reassigning a variable.
 It just means we are changing the value of the variable to something else.
 In the example above, we are doing the following:

 New Value = Original Value + Change We Want to Make to Original Value

 Note, the variable that is holding the value is always on the left side of the assignment operator

 =.
 In our example, the variable holding the value is